anand-nanwana14/Two-Tier-Flask-App/README.md

 ## Prerequisites

-Before you begin, make sure you have the following installed:
+Before you begin, make sure you have the following installed:-

 - Docker
 - Git (optional, for cloning the repository)